stlevy/Tower-Defense---AI-Project/README.txt

 for example , if a tower has 5 neighbor towers, he gets 5 bonuses.

+To run the game , first download:
+	- Results directory
+	- Levels diretory
+	- resources directory ( if you want gui)
+	- game.jar

-To run the game , open a cmd and run: java -jar game.jar <Mode> [<t> <w> <alpha>]
+open a cmd and run:
+java -jar game.jar <Mode> [<t> <w> <alpha>]

+example :
+java -jar game.jar gui 1000 100 0.25

+will the ai player in gui mode, with 1 second to run the algorithm, beam width 100 and alpha=0.25

 Mode :
 	- "human" - you want to play the game for yourself